JonahLargen/Skycamp/README.md

 - In the API Authorization Settings, select Username-Password-Authentication as the default

+**Note: Auth0 can require some tinkering depending on your application setup.
+Be sure to follow auth0's documentation for current best practices and setup.
+Skycamp requires a default blazor setup, plus a custom admin superuser for the admin client.
+This is because skycamp will directly access the Authentication API.**

 5. Inside the aspire secrets/app settings, be sure to incoporate the environment variables so they are forwarded downstream to the applications that need them:

 ```json